afivuvor/afivuvor/README.md

 - 👋 Hi, I’m Sena Afi Vuvor [@afivuvor]
 - 👀 I’m interested in technical business analysis, project management, and web development
 - 🌱 I’m currently learning C
-- 🤝🏿 I have experience with Python, java,
+- 🤝🏿 I have experience with Python, SQL, HTML, CSS, Javascript, Java, and R
-- 💞️ I’m looking to collaborate on any intermediate-level Python or web development project
+- 💞️ I’m looking to collaborate on any intermediate-level Python or web development projects
+- 👊🏿 I'm also open to any Scrum master or business analyst roles in technical teams
-- 📫 How to reach me: email: senaafivuvor@gmail.com// sena.vuvor@ashesi.edu.gh
+- 📫 How to reach me: email: senaafivuvor@gmail.com | sena.vuvor@ashesi.edu.gh